plomino/PlominoDoc/docs/fields.rst

 ---------------

 A datagrid field allows to edit a table.
-Rows are edited using an associated form (displayed in a pop-up) which fields are mapped to columns.
+Rows are edited using an associated form (displayed in a pop-up) in which fields are mapped to columns.

 .. image:: images/datagrid-settings.jpg